How to Close the Garage Door Manually

 The answer to this question is: it depends.
 Some garage doors are more accessible to break into than others, but most garage doors can be easily broken into if someone knows how to do it.
 Most garage doors have a locking system that makes them difficult to break into.

-Can You Manually Open a Garage Door with A Broken Spring?
+Can You Manually Open a Garage Door With A Broken Spring?

 Yes, opening a garage door with a broken spring is possible.
 However, it will require some extra effort.
 You will need to use a ladder to reach the door handle and then use your body weight to push the door open.